Voice and tone

 Learn how to apply Shopify’s voice and choose the right tone, no matter what product, feature, or app you’re building.

-What is voice and tone?
+What are voice and tone?

-- Be plain-spoken, not pretentious
+- Use business casual language—be plain-spoken, not pretentious or overly playful

 - Be upfront and honest with merchants, even if we make a mistake